Navy says no charges in drowning death during SEAL training

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

+The San Diego County Medical Examiner ruled the death a homicide after finding Lovelace had been dunked at least twice by an instructor while struggling to tread water in full gear.

 The autopsy also revealed Lovelace had an enlarged heart that contributed to his death.
+The medical examiner also found that Lovelace had an abnormal coronary artery that has been associated with sudden cardiac death, especially in athletes.

+It’s unclear from the autopsy report how much Lovelace’s heart abnormalities contributed to his death.

+Lovelace would have undergone a medical exam and physical fitness test before being allowed to take part in SEAL basic training, a six-month program so grueling that 75 percent of candidates drop out by the end of the first month.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.